birkheadc/BookkeeperRest/README.md

 - `ASPNETCORE_CONNECTIONSTRING`: The connection string for the application to connect to the database.

-In Development, `dotnet user-secrets set key value` should be sufficient.
+In Development, store these instead in appsettings.Development.json.
 In production, these should be passed to the Dockerfile via arguments in the docker-compose.yml.

-For copy-pasting: `dotnet user-secrets set ASPNETCORE_EMAILCONFIG_`